When It Comes To Russia, So Far Donald Trump Mostly Stands Alone

 "I think the discussion in the region and intelligence services that deal with Russia," McKew said, "is that his behavior looks like someone who may be compromised or may be concerned about something and nobody knows what that is — if it's financial ties or financial leverage, if it's something more than that.
 I don't know.
 I think there's a lot of different things.
 I think there probably are long-term relationships with Russians and Russian oligarchs that we don't understand, that we don't see."

-Former United Nations Amb.
-John Bolton, a Trump supporter and a harsh critic of Putin, argues, though, that people should give Donald Trump a chance.
+Former United Nations Ambassador John Bolton, a Trump supporter and a harsh critic of Putin, argues, though, that people should give Donald Trump a chance.

 "I don't think the rubber has met the road on this yet," said Bolton, who is reportedly under consideration for a job in Trump's State Department.
 "It's one thing to exchange niceties and compliments before a president actually takes office.
 It's another when you confront concrete Russian behavior.
 That's the real test."